cardsorg/cardsorg.github.io/laws.md

 * Members who do not participate for more than 21 days or 5 consecutive matchdays will be removed from the rating list.
 * Provisional members who do not participate for more than 42 days or 10 consecutive matchdays will need to apply for membership again.

+## Order 7.
+Addiction to mobile games.
+1. A "mobile game" is any activity involving a objective over the natural, rational, or real numbers whose participants partake in the activity on a personal digital assistant of breadth one-third cubits and width one-fourth cubits.
+2. Any member who participates in a mobile game for more than twenty-hours by the twice establishment of the constellation system containing Polaris shall be suspended.